netobserv/documents/cncf/Security Self-Assessment.md

 The operator reads the main configuration (FlowCollector CRD) to determine how to deploy and configure the related components.

-The eBPF agents are deployed, one per node (DaemonSet), with elevated privleges, load their eBPF payload in the host kernel, and start collecting network flows.
-Those flows are sent to flowlogs-pipeline, which correlate them with Kubernetes resources, and performs various transformations, before sending them to a log store (Loki) and/or expose them as Prometheus metrics.
+The eBPF agents are deployed, one per node (DaemonSet), with elevated privileges, load their eBPF payload in the host kernel, and start extracting network flows.
+Those flows are sent to flowlogs-pipeline, which correlates them with Kubernetes resources, and performs various transformations, before sending them to a log store (Loki) and/or expose them as Prometheus metrics.
 Other exporting options exist.
-Loki, Prometheus and any receiving system are not part of the NetObserv payload, they must be installed and managed separately.
+Loki, Prometheus and any receiving system are not part of the NetObserv payload.
+They must be installed and managed separately.

 Optionally, Apache Kafka can be used as an intermediate between the eBPF agents and flowlogs-pipeline.